Sunset over the tree line in rural Zeeland

 Vlissingen

 Those who love ships, will love Vlissingen (Flushing in English).
-From the centre boulevards along the Westerschelde it sometimes feels one can almost hug the giant sea-going vessels that flow in and out Antwerp harbour, Belgium, harbour east.
+From the centre boulevards along the Westerschelde it sometimes feels one can almost hug the giant sea-going vessels that flow in and out Antwerp harbour, Belgium, further east.

 The city has a beach right in the centre, for whoever does not want to wander further onto the former island of Walcheren.
 The city is alive, and certainly worth a visit when in the neighbourhood.